Brighton and Hove: Hollingbury and Hollingdean

 What is now considered to be Hollingbury is the slope facing west, east of Patcham and north of Fiveways.
-However, old Hollingbury was the crest of the hill by the hillfort, Hollingbury Park and even the east-facing slope.
+However, old Hollingbury was the crest of the hill by the Hollingbury Castle hillfort, Hollingbury Park and even the east-facing slope.
 Until the 1930s the area was open downland with farms, small-holdings and piggeries.
 After World War Two, Hollingbury was used for a factory estate with the housing for the workforce.

 Hollingdean is in the combe east of Ditchling Road and rising up to the north-facing slope to Roedale allotments, the golf course and hillfort.
 It is now mainly a residential area, with many council houses to the east and low-rise flats in the central part, with late 19th- and early 20th-century terraced houses towards Fiveways.